Constructing the Experiment

 SweetBean organizes events into event sequences, and event sequences into blocks.
 Event sequences may correspond to trials, and blocks correspond to a sequence of experiment trials.

-First, we define the instruction block, which consists of a series of text stimuli that provide instructions to the participants.
-Each text stimulus is defined as a TextStimulus object.
-The TextStimulus object takes as input the text to be displayed and the choices that the participant can make.
+object takes as input the text to be displayed and the choices that the participant can make.
 The choices are defined as a list of keys that the participant can press to continue to the next instruction.
-In this case, the participant can continue by pressing the SPACE key.
+In this case, the participant can continue by pressing the SPACE

 # generate several text stimuli that serve as instructions

-introduction_welcome = TextStimulus(text='Welcome to our perception experiment.<br><br> \
+introduction_welcome = Text(text='Welcome to our perception experiment.<br><br> \

 Press the SPACE key to continue.',